The Best 3 Days In San Francisco Itinerary

 GET SKIP-THE-LINE-TICKETS – Book tickets for the tourist attractions you want to visit.
 I’ll tell you which ones require advanced bookings.

-VISIT ATTRACTIONS CLOSE TO EACH OTHER – I drafted this itinerary so that you get to visit attractions that are more close to each other on the same day, so as to minimize the use of public transport or taxis.
+VISIT ATTRACTIONS CLOSE TO EACH OTHER – I drafted this itinerary so that you get to visit attractions that are closer to each other on the same day so as to minimize the use of public transport or taxis.

 San Francisco Chinatown